Damkols/greenlight/readme.md

 - Write Json response with a 201 created status code\
 - Check if movie Id is greter than 1
 - Define sql query for retrieving the movie data
+- Declare movie struct to hold data returned from query